Right to keep and bear arms: Czech Republic

-Since its inception during the Hussite revolution, the right to keep firearms endured over five-hundred years until the Nazi gun ban during the German occupation in the 20th century.
-Firearms possession later became subject to government permission during the communist dictatorship with only those deemed loyal to the communist party being able to be armed.
-After the return of liberty, the Czech Republic instated a shall issue permitting process, under which all residents can keep and bear arms subject to the fulfillment of regulatory conditions.
+Since its inception during the Hussite Wars, the right to keep firearms endured over five hundred years until the Nazi gun ban during the German occupation in the 20th century.
+Firearms possession later became severely restricted during the communist period.
+After the Velvet Revolution, the Czech Republic instituted a shall-issue permitting process, under which all residents can keep and bear arms subject to the fulfillment of regulatory conditions.

-In the Czech Republic, every resident that meets conditions laid down in Act No. 119/2002 Coll. has the right to have a firearms license issued and can then obtain a firearm.
+In the Czech Republic, every resident who meets conditions laid down in Act No. 119/2002 Coll. has the right to have a firearms license issued and can then obtain a firearm.
 Holders of D (exercise of profession) and E (self-defense) licenses, which are also shall-issue, can carry up to two concealed firearms for protection.
 The right to be armed is statutorily protected.

-A proposal to have right to keep and bear arms included in the constitution was entered in the Czech Parliament in December 2016.
-The proposal was approved by vote of 139 to 9 on 28 June 2017 by the Chamber of Deputies.
-It later failed to reach necessary support in Senate, where only 28 out of 59 Senators present supported it (with constitutional majority being 36 votes).
+A proposal to have the right to keep and bear arms included in the constitution was entered in the Czech Parliament in December 2016.
+The proposal was approved by a vote of 139 to 9 on 28 June 2017 by the Chamber of Deputies.
+It later failed to reach the necessary support in the Senate, where only 28 out of 59 Senators present supported it (with a constitutional majority being 36 votes).

 A new proposal was entered by 35 Senators in September 2019 and then approved on 21 July 2021, adding a new sentence, according to which "the right to defend one's own life or the life of another person even with the use of a weapon is guaranteed under the conditions set by the law."
+The provision is interpreted as guaranteeing legal accessibility of arms in a way that must ensure the possibility of effective self-defense and as a constitutional stipulation which underscores the individual right to be prepared with arms against an eventual attack, i.e., that courts cannot draw a negative inference from the fact that a defender had been preparing to avert a possible attack with the use of weapons.